What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Effect of cesarean section on postpartum blood loss

+The reasoning in Section~\ref{sec:method} is based on the normal linear model~(\ref{eq:lm3}) and its corresponding likelihood~(\ref{eq:lossmob}) for absolutely continuous observations.
+While the latter can easily be adapted to interval-censored observations, more effort is needed for allowing skewness in the response distribution.
+Adopting a standard normal distribution for the error term $Z$ like in Section~\ref{subsec:nonnormal}, model~(\ref{eq:lm3}) can be written as a conditional distribution function

-The underlying transformation model is a Box-Cox-type linear regression model that transforms the skewed outcome variable to normality.
-Instead of using the traditional Box-Cox power transformation, we estimate a suitable transformation of MBL by meas of a flexible polynomial in Bernstein form \citep{Hothorn_Moest_Buehlmann_2018}.
-Ignoring the local centering of $W$ for a moment, our transformation model describes the conditional distribution of the positive skewed real variable MBL using mode of delivery $W$ as treatment indicator for vaginal delivery ($W = 0$) vs.~cesarean section ($W = 1$):
+In this model, symmetry is achieved by a linear transformation of the $\ry$ argument on the probit scale.
+Replacement of this linear transformation by a potentially nonlinear one gives rise to transformation models.
+In combination with the probit link, this model is a Box-Cox-type linear regression model that transforms the skewed outcome variable to normality.
+Instead of using the traditional Box-Cox power transformation, we estimate a suitable transformation of MBL by means of a flexible polynomial in Bernstein form \citep{Hothorn_Moest_Buehlmann_2018}.
+Ignoring covariates and the local centering of $W$ for a moment, our transformation model describes the conditional distribution of the positive skewed real variable MBL using mode of delivery $W$ as treatment indicator for vaginal delivery ($W = 0$) vs.~cesarean section ($W = 1$):

-Deviations from normality are captured by a non-linear transformation function $\h$ in this model.
+Deviations from normality are captured by the nonlinear transformation function $\h$ in this model.
 Because the transformation function $\h$ contains an intercept term, the parameter $\mu$ is not identified.
-We thus estimate the base model under the constraint $\mu \equiv 0$.
+We thus estimate the transformation base model under the constraint $\mu \equiv 0$.
 The intercept function $\h$ varies with the chosen MBL cut-off $\ry$ and is smooth and monotonically increasing; a polynomial in Bernstein form of order six was used to parameterize this function.
-The regression coefficient $\tau = \E(\h(\ry)|W=1)$ represents the conditional expectation of the \textit{transformed} MBL under cesarean section.
-The parameter $\tau(\rx) = \Ex(\h(\rY(1)) - \h(\rY(0)) \mid \rX = \rx)$ is not identical to $\text{CATE}(\rx)$ on the untransformed scale which could be interpreted directly in terms of the original units of the outcome (here blood loss in mL).
-Nevertheless, $\tau(\rx)$ in our transformation model has an intuitive interpretation corresponding to Cohen's d: the units of the treatment effect correspond to standard deviations under the normal model.
+The parameter $\tau = \Ex(\h(\rY(1)) - \h(\rY(0)))$ is not identical to an average treatment effect on the untransformed scale which could be interpreted directly in terms of the original units of the outcome (here blood loss in mL).
+Nevertheless, $\tau$ in our transformation model has an intuitive interpretation corresponding to Cohen's d: the units of the treatment effect correspond to standard deviations under the normal model.